StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/_index.md

 <!-- --- -->

-#### Q: If Jesus said they were sleeping, but they were dead, isn't there a contradiction? {#lazarus-and-jairus-daughter-are-they-sleeping-or-dead-q-if-jesus-said-they-were-sleeping-but-they-were-dead-isn-t-there-a-contradiction}
+#### Q: If Jesus said they were sleeping, but they were dead, isn't there a contradiction? {#lazarus-and-jairus-daughter-are-they-sleeping-or-dead-q-if-jesus-said-they-were-sleeping-but-they-were-dead-isnt-there-a-contradiction}

 Hebrews 9:27 says that each person is destined to die once and after that comes judgment, but: